Asgorreaj/Sneakers_Shop_NestJS_Backend_project_/README.md

 3. Can upgrade membership.
 4. Can buy products.
 5. Can review a product.
-6. Can get information about different types of plants.
+6. Can get information about different types of Shoes.
-7. Can get guidelines on planting trees.
+7. Can get guidelines on shoe.
 8. Can cancel the order.
 9. Can apply for a refund from the seller.
 10. Can share emotion through newsfeed.
-11. Can interact with others posts.
+11. Can see owner picture.
+12. Can Edit members details.

 In this project the “Seller” has the following features: